 |Physically attractive||Does not want children|

 Looking at the example tables above, ask yourself, what would you do?

-Impartial Expertise – Work With a Trusted Person or Expert in the Field
+13. Work With an Impartial Trusted Person or Expert

 Depending on the type of decision you need to make, it may be worthwhile to seek independent advice.
 There are many sources of advice you can utilize.

 |Workplace Advice||Mentor or Business Ethics Team|

 |Investment Advice||Financial Planner or Robo Advisor|